JayTWilliams/GroundStation/Documentation/README.md

   - decoderV1 does not attempt to synchronize with the sync word that the transmitter gives, so it is a 1/8 chance that the message is readable.
   - decoderV2 is able to sync with the sync word, using its special sequence, and then printing the resulting characters, however the length of the message is hardcoded instead of read off the transmission, awkward for sending messages of different length.
   - decoderV3 is able to read the message length byte sent directly after the sync word, and then read that many bytes of data to print a message of any length.
-- The decoder uses a state-machine type architecture:
+- The decoder uses a state-machine-type architecture:
   - State 0: program is waiting for a bit transition, upon which the program will transition to state 1.
   - State 1: program is filling a buffer bit by bit, while scanning it to see if thre register contains the desired sync word, then transitioning to state 2.
 If no sync word is found within an arbitrary amount of bits, then it is reported as noise and the state transitions back to 0.
   - State 2: program is filling a register with the next 8 bits, which are packed to get the length of the incoming data, then transitioning to state 3.